sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/uar-guide/02-my-first-review.md

 - Sensitive permissions
 - Permissions with given controls defects
 - Admin permissions
+- ...

-Keep in mind that at the end the review configuration, only the lines whom **BOTH** accounts and permissions are part of the perimeter will be part the review.
+Keep in mind that at the end the review configuration, only the lines whom **BOTH** accounts and permissions that are part of the perimeter will be part the review.
 In that case, the resources that are reviewed (the Elyxo-Treasury, SAP and SAGE-Accounting applications in our case here) will not be considered compliant at the end because the review is not comprehensive.

 In our use case we want to review **ALL** permissions, so lets leave this part empty.